A Closer Look at 9 Human Resources Salaries

 Have you ever watched a training video in your first week of a new job?
 If so, you have an idea of at least some of what training and development specialists do.
 They’re the folks responsible for the design, planning and administration of training programs intended to develop employee skills and competencies.

-This includes deciding what information employees need to know to train in, creating training manuals, presenting information to employees, updating existing training materials and evaluating the need for new ones.
-This is an important role for organizations to fully integrate and develop their employees to their maximum potential.
+This includes deciding what information employees need to know to train in, creating training documents, presenting information to employees, updating existing training materials and evaluating the need for new options.
+This is an important role for organizations to fully integrate and develop their employees to their maximum potentials.

-Education needed: Training and development specialists need a Bachelor’s degree, according to the BLS.
-Many positions may also require work experience in areas such as training and development or similar occupations, such as human resources specialists or teachers.
+Education needed: Training and development specialists typically need a Bachelor’s degree, according to the BLS.2 Many positions may also require work experience in areas such as training and development or similar occupations, such as human resources specialists or teachers.

-Candidates looking for an extra edge could also pursue certification in training and development from organizations like the Association for Talent Development or International Society for Performance Improvement.
+While not typically required, candidates looking for an extra edge could also pursue certification in training and development from organizations like the Association for Talent Development or International Society for Performance Improvement.
 Additionally, broader HR certification from the Society for Human Resource Management (SHRM®) can be an asset.

 5. Compensation/benefits specialist

 This HR specialty centers around what brings employees back day after day: their paychecks and the benefits that come with them!
 Companies need compensation, benefits and job analysis specialists to build and manage compensation and benefits programs.
-These professionals use data and cost analysis to evaluate plan options, determine salaries and keep the company in compliance with state and federal regulations.
+These professionals use data and cost analysis to evaluate benefits plan options, determine salary ranges for different roles and keep the company in compliance with state and federal regulations.

-Job outlook: The job outlook for these professionals looks steady and secure, according to the BLS.
-Their employment is expected to grow nine percent from 2016 to 2026, which is about as fast as the average for all occupations.
+Job outlook: The job outlook for these professionals looks bright.
+According to the BLS, their employment is projected to grow eight percent from 2019 to 2029.2

 Education needed: A Bachelor’s degree is the most common threshold for this job, according to the BLS.
-Some work experience in compensation analysis and general HR is also normally required.
+Some work experience in compensation analysis and general HR is also often required.

-Job outlook: Employment of labor relations specialists is projected to decline eight percent, according to the BLS.
-Part of this decline is because union membership has been declining.
-Since union work is a huge part of what labor relations specialists do, this impacts the demand.
+Job outlook: Employment of labor relations specialists is projected to decline seven percent from 2019 to 2029, according to the BLS.2 Part of this decline in employment demand is because union membership has been declining.2

-In industries where unions still have a large presence, there should be more opportunity.
-Candidates with a Bachelor’s degree, related work experience and professional certificates should have the best job prospects.
+In industries where unions still have a large presence, there should be more opportunities.
+Candidates with a Bachelor’s degree, related work experience and professional certificates are likely to have have the best job prospects.

-Education needed: Labor relations specialists typically need a Bachelor’s degree with some coursework in labor or employment relations, according to the BLS.
-Previous experience in HR may also be a requirement.
+Education needed: Labor relations specialists typically need a Bachelor’s degree with some coursework in labor or employment relations, according to the BLS.2 Previous experience in HR may also be a requirement.

 7. HR manager

 Human resources managers oversee, plan and direct the administrative functions of an organization, according to the BLS.
-This involves guiding the recruitment and onboarding of new staff, strategic planning with executives and sometimes overseeing HR teams and programs such as compensation, employee retention and employee relations.
+This can involve guiding the recruitment and onboarding of new staff, strategic planning with executives and sometimes overseeing HR teams and programs, such as compensation, employee retention and employee relations.

 Overall, human resources managers are responsible for maximizing the value of the organization’s employees.
 Larger companies might hire specific managers for each department in HR as well, such as payroll managers or recruiting managers.

-Job outlook: Employment of human resources managers is projected to grow nine percent to 2026, according to the BLS.
-This is a pretty normal rate of growth for all occupations.
-As new companies form and organizations expand, they will need more human resources managers to oversee their programs.
+Job outlook: Employment of human resources managers is projected to grow six percent from 2019 to 2029, according to the BLS.2 This is a slightly faster rate of growth than the average for all occupations.2 As new companies form and organizations expand, they will need more human resources managers to oversee their programs.